-Simply put, the healthcare account and financial manager is responsible for maintaining and improving an organization’s financial health.
+Simply put, the healthcare account and financial manager are responsible for maintaining and improving an organization’s financial health.

-Whether this involves properly balancing the books, accounting for the losses and understanding the sources of funding, the financial manager must do everything in his or her power to increase the organization’s finances and finding ways to improve spending.
+Whether this involves properly balancing the books, accounting for the losses, and understanding the sources of funding, the financial manager must do everything in his or her power to increase the organization’s finances and find ways to improve spending.
 Specifically, these duties may include: